 Many states have a “castle doctrine,” which refers to a person’s right to defend themselves in case of a threat.
 If a home invader threatens you or your family, you, as the homeowner or tenant, have the right to use deadly force to protect yourself and your property.

 The castle doctrine is expanded in many states to permit someone to use deadly force on other premises besides their home as a last line of defense after they have retreated.
-To be exempt from prosecution under castle doctrine, your lawyer must prove that you attempted to retreat before using deadly force, such as with a gun.
+To be exempt from prosecution under the castle doctrine, your lawyer must prove that you attempted to retreat before using deadly force, such as with a gun.

-Common law provisions for self-defense or justifiable homicide contain the requirement that if threatened, a victim must try to retreat before fighting back with deadly force.
+Standard law provisions for self-defense or justifiable homicide contain the requirement that if threatened, a victim must try to retreat before fighting back with deadly force.
 Stand your ground, on the other hand, refers to the right of an individual to confront an imminent threat of violence without the obligation to retreat.

-Florida’s 2005 revision to this law removes the obligation of someone to retreat before fighting back, a broader level of permission for justifiable force than other states have, which means if you are lawfully permitted to be on premises other than your own private property (house, lawn, etc.), and you’re threatened, then you have the right to defend yourself up to and including using deadly force or committing homicide.
+Florida’s 2005 revision to this law removes the obligation of someone to retreat before fighting back, a broader level of permission for justifiable force than other states have, which means if you are lawfully permitted to be on premises other than your private property (house, lawn, etc.), and you’re threatened, then you have the right to defend yourself up to and including using deadly force or committing homicide.

 The stand your ground law in Florida goes further than the statutes in other states.
-Sections 776.012 and 776.013 of the Florida Statutes expand the notion of castle doctrine to include permitting individuals to use force in self-defense when threatened outside the home.
+Sections 776.012 and 776.013 of the Florida Statutes expand the notion of the castle doctrine to include permitting individuals to use force in self-defense when threatened outside the home.

 Florida citizens are also permitted to use deadly force to prevent the commission of a felony, a privilege not afforded to non-law enforcement residents in other states.

-Florida’s stand your ground law also exempts you from prosecution if you are within the bounds of self-defense or justifiable homicide.
+Stand Your Ground in Florida also exempts you from prosecution if you are within the bounds of self-defense or justifiable homicide.

-The concept of stand your ground law in Florida isn’t a new one.
+The concept of the stand your ground law in Florida isn’t a new one.
 Its roots extend to a case from the end of the 19th century, Lovett v.
 State, 30 Fla.
 142, 163-64 (Fla.
 1892), which permitted a homicide to be excused if the person who committed it reasonably believed there was no other way to prevent bodily harm.

-Florida courts also expanded castle doctrine to cover permissible use of deadly force for someone defending their home, occupants, or property, again through common law rulings, not legislation.
+Florida courts also expanded the castle doctrine to cover the permissible use of deadly force for someone defending their home, occupants, or property, again through common law rulings, not legislation.
 If the defendant was in their own home when the threat or assault occurred, they were not obligated to retreat before using deadly force.

 Finally, the castle doctrine was expanded in Florida to cover business owners protecting their property under State v.
 Smith, 376 So.
 2d 261 (Fla.
 3d DCA 1979).